What is fintech? Fintech, or financial technology, refers to a broad range of technological applications in the financial services industry.

 Cryptocurrencies are another major component of fintech.
 By definition, cryptocurrencies are digital currencies that rely on encryption technologies to regulate and verify transactions and the creation of new units of currency.

-Michael Sonnenshein of Grayscale Investments explained to the Investing News Network that there are more than 500 digital currencies on the market today, but bitcoin has the largest market cap, venture capital and human investment.
-Sonnenshein described bitcoin as a type of “digital gold” because many investors view bitcoin as a store of value.
+Michael Sonnenshein of Grayscale Investments described to INN that bitcoin is a type of “digital gold” because many investors view bitcoin as a store of value.
 In fact, the rise of bitcoin has recently posed the question of whether or not it will become its own global currency over the next few years.

 Blockchain, the technology underlying bitcoin, is also gaining a following in its own right as financial institutions seek out more opaque and efficient methods of verifying and recording transactions.